ArgentiApparatus/poisson_disc/README.md

 # Poisson Disc

-A generator of Poisson Disc distributions of points using the Bridson algorithm.
+Generators of Poisson Disc point distributions.

-## Functions
+## Installing

-Two functions are provided:
+## Usage

-    poissonDisc2(num min, num wdth, num hght)
+### Bridson

-generates a Poisson Disc distribution over an axis aligned bounding box [0,0] → [`wdth`,`hght`] with a minimum separation of `min`.
+Bridson Poisson Disc Distribution generator provides: two 'normalized' distribution methods.

-    poissonDisc2Normalized(int wdth, int hght)
+    Iterable<Vector2> Bridson.aabbNative(int wdth, [int hght]) sync* {

-generates a Poisson Disc distribution over an axis aligned bounding box [0,0] → [`wdth`,`hght`] with a minimum separation of √2.
+    Iterable<Vector2> normalizedToroidal(int wdth, [int hght]) sync* {

-The Bridson algorithm places points it has identified into a grid structure of square cells so that it can efficiently find the separation of new candidate points from nearby points.
-The grid cell size is chosen so that only one point may fall in each cell (cell width = minimum separation / √2).
-The implementation of the Bridson algorithm is significantly simplified by assuming a minimum separation of √2 which results in a grid cell width of 1. (`wdth` and`hght` then specify the dimensions of the grid in number of cells.)
+Each generates a Poisson Disc distribution over an axis aligned bounding box [0,0] → [`wdth`,`hght`] with a minimum point separation of √2.

-`poissonDisc2()` is a wrapper around `poissonDisc2Normalized()`, providing the necessary grid dimensions and scaling the output points to the required separation.
+This is 'normalized' to the underlying grid that the algorithm uses efficiently find the separation of points.
+The grid cell size is chosen so that only one point may be in each cell (cell width = minimum separation / √2).
+The implementation of the Bridson algorithm is significantly simplified by normalizing to a minimum separation √2, which results in a grid cell width of 1.
+The axis aligned bounding box width and height parameters are integers so that the distribution area can be divided into whole cells.